tomi-vanek/asciiart-logo/README.md

 # asciiart-logo

-Library _asciiart-logo_ creates a rectangular panel with ASCII-art from application name, and optional additional information (author, application version, etc).
+Library _asciiart-logo_ creates a splash screen with logo from ASCII characters in text console.
+Splash screen is a rectangular panel and logo is the application name  rendered by ASCII-art [fonts](gallery.txt) extended by optional additional information (author, application version, short desctiption, etc).

-_asciiart-logo_ can be used as a splashscreen for command line tools and by starting a web server or a REST API microservice to provide basic application description and give a visual feedback to the user or administrator about successful start and execution of the application.
+_asciiart-logo_ can be used by starting of command line tools, web servers or REST API microservices as a visual feedback to the user or administrator about successful start of the application.

 ## Quick Start